DependableSystemsLab/LLFI/README.md

      – setenv llfibuild LLFI_BUILD_ROOT
   3. [OPTIONAL] Create an environment variable "COMPARE" with the path of the SDC check script.
      – setenv COMPARE Path of SDC LLFI_SRC_ROOT/LLFI-GUI/SdcScript.sh
+  4. [OPTIONAL] Create an environment variable "zgrviewer" with the path of the zgrviewer folder.
+If this variable is set, GUI will use zgrviewer to open the trace propogation graph;otherwise, GUI will use the default file viewer in your system to open the trace propogation graph.
+     – setenv zgrviewer Path of ZGRVIEWER

 Running the GUI
   1. Go to any directory where you want to save the outputs